kuack-io/helm/README.md

 2. **Connect a Browser Agent**

     Open <http://localhost:8080> in your browser.
 You should see the Kuack Agent interface waiting for tasks.
-Type in the address where the Node service can be reached (i.e. <ws://127.0.0.1:8081> for port-forwarding above).
+Type in the address where the Node service can be reached (i.e. `ws://127.0.0.1:8081` for port-forwarding above).

 3. **Run an Example**

     To see Kuack in action, you can use the **[Kuack Checker](https://github.com/kuack-io/checker)**.

-    Create a pod that tolerates the virtual-kubelet taint and selects the wasm provider:
+    Create a pod that tolerates the kuack-node taint and selects the kuack provider:

     ```yaml
     apiVersion: v1